jcundill/streeto/Overview.md

 [back](./index.md)

-## Introduction to StreetO User Interface
+## Introduction to the StreetO User Interface

 The primary view shown in StreetO is a map.
 You can add control sites onto this map and link them together to form an orienteering course.